auraoupa/scripts-occigen-for-Arne/README.md

 On occigen :
   - create a repository where to store all your git repo (on scratch), for instance `/scratch/cnt0024/ige2071/aalbert/git` On the tunnel machine :
-  - create a repo that will the mirror of the one on occigen, in my case `alberta@ige-meom-cal1:~/sshfs-occ-aalbert`
+  - create a repo that will mirror the one on occigen, in my case `alberta@ige-meom-cal1:~/sshfs-occ-aalbert`
   - `cd; sshfs aalbert@occigen.cines.fr:/scratch/cnt0024/ige2071/aalbert/git sshfs-occ-aalbert`
   - `cd sshfs-occ-aalbert`
   - manage your git repos (git clone, git pull, git add + commit + push)